Barrytech/darecoin/README.md

 - [x] Click handler with a input box and <del>tags</del> supported
 - [x] A database to pull users info from list supported)
-- [x] A card to store user's coins
+- [x] A wallet to store user's coins